 The success of the Science, Technology & Medicine (STM) phase of IReL resulted in the funding by HEA of a second phase of IReL to run from 2006 to 2009 to support the Humanities and Social Sciences (HSS) a major boost to researchers in these areas.

-In 2009 additional funds were made available for the Royal College of Surgeons in Ireland (RCSI) and the Institutes of Technology.
+In 2009 additional funds were made available for the Royal College of Surgeons in Ireland (RCSI) and the Institutes of Technology to join selected agreements.

-Following approximately 10 years based in University College Dublin and a shorter period hosted by HEAnet, IReL moved to Maynooth University in early 2016 and a new governance structure was introduced in 2017 following the formation of the Irish University Libraries Collaboration Centre (IULCC).
+Following approximately 10 years based in University College Dublin and a shorter period hosted by HEAnet, IReL moved to Maynooth University in early 2016 and a new governance structure was introduced in 2017.

-A strategic review of IReL, led by the HEA, began in Summer 2018.
+A strategic review of IReL, led by the HEA, was concluded in 2019.

 Why a national approach?

 A number of factors support the value of a national as opposed to an institutional approach to acquiring e-resources:

 - the inability of individual institutions to bear the cost of comprehensive information provision;

 - the collaborative cross-institutional and cross-disciplinary nature of the various research initiatives;